appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/send-emails-using-the-SMTP-plugin.md

 ### Add attachments

-To send emails with various attachments, such as files, PDFs, and images, you can achieve this by using the Filepicker widget to upload the desired files and then send them as email attachments.
+To send emails with various attachments, such as files, PDFs, and images, you can do so with the Filepicker widget or by specifying a URL for uploading the desired files.

 #### Using URL

-If you want to upload a file from a URL, create a JavaScript function using JSObject to fetch and convert the file data.
+If you want to upload a file from a URL, create a JavaScript function using JSObject to fetch and convert the file data to base64 format.

 1. In JSObject, add a function to handle file uploads from a URL, like: